roblillack/elma/elma-rs/README.md

 ### Email flags

-Message status is indicated by a three symbol character prefix in the message list:
+Message status is indicated by a four symbol character prefix in the message list:

 1. Read/unread/scheduled action status:
    - ` `: This is a read message